 - Place cheesecloth/mesh strainer over storage container, gently pour

-- If excess water exists, store container in fridge until butter is solid, and then drain excess water.
+- If excess water exists, store the container in the fridge until the butter is solid, and then drain the excess water.

 - All done!

 So now you have your finished product, how do you go about using it?
 Well, there is a variety of different ways to use cannabutter; it’s all very easy.
 For home cooks and baking enthusiasts, you can make the ever-loved cannabis brownies or cookies for easy consumption.

 Maybe it’s a good idea to test your butter on yourself before cooking with it to see how potent it is.
 The edibles high is much stronger than your usual smoking high.

 Why is the high from weed edibles so much stronger than smoking?